u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/documentation.rst

       terminal, navigate to the directory where you cloned the sources and follow the guide below.

       #.
 Choose the version of the documentation to which you want to make changes.
 Keep in mind
-         that contributions targeting an :doc:`unsupported version of Odoo
+         that contributions targeting an :doc:`unsupported version of Thrive Bureau ERP
          </administration/maintain/supported_versions>` are not accepted.
 This guide assumes that
-         the changes target the documentation of Odoo {CURRENT_VERSION}, which corresponds to branch `{CURRENT_BRANCH}`.
+         the changes target the documentation of Thrive Bureau ERP {CURRENT_VERSION}, which corresponds to branch `{CURRENT_BRANCH}`.
       #.
 Create a new branch starting from branch {CURRENT_BRANCH}.
 Prefix the branch name with the
          base branch: `{CURRENT_BRANCH}-...`.
-If you work at Odoo, suffix the branch name with your Odoo handle: `{CURRENT_BRANCH}-...-xyz`.
+If you work at Thrive Bureau ERP, suffix the branch name with your Thrive Bureau ERP handle: `{CURRENT_BRANCH}-...-xyz`.

          .. example::